ekm79/Android_Hungry_Developers/README.md

 This project will help you practice the concepts learned in the Concurreny lesson of Sprint 7 in Lambda's full time Android course.
 After completing the lesson material and this project, you should be able to:

+* Remember, a UI is not required for this assignment, hwever, I think it is more fun with one, if you don't have a UI, you'll have to log the developers' statuses some other way *

 - identify code that could cause race conditions
 - use locks and semaphores to share data safely
 - avoid code which could result in deadlocks